 After That open Google Play and retry your download.
 Don’t worry too much about Downgrading your Play Store though.
 The application will automatically update itself to the latest available version.
 If for some reason you need to manually update or install it.

 - Also, Read How To watch Netflix For Free

 5. Reset Your App Preferences

-When you install an application that can open particular file types, your device lets you set it as the default app for that typical file format.
-While this has nothing to do with the issue of your pending download directly, it is worth prioritizing this app to see if it helps solve the problem.
+When you install an application that can open specific file types, your device sets it as the default app for that particular file format.
+While this has nothing to do with the pending download issue, resetting the app preferences may fix the issue.

 - Also, Read How To Increase Internet Speed

 One of the other ways that can help you fix a download pending error is deleting or changing the Google account associated with the Play Store.
 Follow the steps below to do this:

 - Go to Settings and scroll down until you can find accounts and sync. tap it.